Davidarias3/Davidarias3/README.md

 ## Hi there 👋

 Im David, a fourth year student at the University of Tennessee studying business analytics.
-I am proficient in software applications such as Microsoft Excel, RStudio, Tableau, Alteryx, Azure, and Microsoft Access.
+I am well versed in multiple software applications such as Microsoft Excel, RStudio, Tableau, Alteryx, Azure, and Microsoft Access.

 I am proficient in SQL and R and currently learning C#